Lab 1 In-Class: Introduction to Java

 is the file containing Java

-bytecode created by the compiler.
+bytecode version of your program created by the compiler.

 - Now run (execute) the program by typing (in the xterm window)